-Stroll and explore at your own pace Aljezur through a walking tour in one of the main villages of the Vicentina Coast in the Algarve.
+Stroll and explore at your own pace Aljezur through a walking tour in one of the main villages of the Vicentina Coast in Algarve, Portugal.

-WHAT YOU WILL SEE ON A TOUR IN ALJEZUR
+WHAT YOU WILL SEE ON A TOUR IN ALJEZUR, Portugal

 - Walking time (estimated): 2 hours (30 minutes in linear path)